google/WebFundamentals/src/content/en/updates/2019/12/chrome-80-deps-rems.md

 The methods `registerProtocolHandler()` and `unregisterProtocolHandler()` now require a secure context.
-These methods capable of reconfiguring client states such that they would allow transmitions of potentially sensitive data over a network.
+These methods capable of reconfiguring client states such that they would allow transmission of potentially sensitive data over a network.

 The `registerProtocolHandler()` method gives a webpage a mechanism to register itself to handle a protocol after a user consents.
-For example, a web-based email application could register to handle the mailto: scheme.
+For example, a web-based email application could register to handle the `mailto:` scheme.
 The corresponding `unregisterProtocolHandler()` method allows a site to abandon its protocol-handling registration.